 Organizing Smaller Items for Each Unit

 Inside each of your unit bins, you can further organize your resources by using file folders and small plastic boxes.
-Filing like items in a folder and then laying they flat in the bin makes it easier to pull bin contents and find what you need while teaching the unit.
+Filing items in a folder and then laying them flat in the bin makes it easier to pull bin contents and find what you need while teaching the unit.

 One of my favorite tools for organizing smaller items like task cards or game cards is Iris 4”x6” photo boxes.
 These boxes make it easy to contain and pull smaller resources throughout your unit.
 Ziplock bags are another tool I use frequently to contain some of the smaller items needed for my units.